 One last step to take to ensure a better user experience is to check the frequency and recency of the ads being displayed.
 One of the major turnoffs of online advertisements is the same ad being shown over and over in a short amount of time.
 Get your message across without being that annoying ad that keeps popping up on the side of the screen.

-The Consumer User Experience Survey showed great insight into how users really feel about online and mobile ads, while also proving the need for better understanding to the opportunities for marketers to improve experiences for users.
+The Consumer User Experience Survey showed great insight into how users really feel about online and mobile ads, while also proving the need for better understanding of the opportunities for marketers to improve experiences for users.